mlcommons/inference/edge/image_classification/shufflenet/caffe2/README.md

       --tracer_address-$TRACER_ADDRESS
 ```

-If you need to run with gpu enabled then you need to use `nvidia-docker` instead of `docker`, change the docker image tag from `amd64-cpu-latest` to `amd64-gpu-latest` and then set the `gpu` option to `1`.
+If you need to run with gpu enabled then you need to use `nvidia-docker` instead of `docker`, change the docker image tag from `amd64-cpu-latest` to `amd64-gpu-latest` and then set the `gpu` option to `true`.

 ### Accuracy